 - Drug treatments.
 Chemotherapy, targeted therapy or hormone therapy also may be recommended as the main treatment or may follow surgery or radiation.

 Treating a metastatic recurrence

-In general, the goal of treatment for a metastatic recurrence isn't to cure the disease.
+In general, the goal of treatment for a metastatic breast cancer isn't to cure the disease.
 Treatment may allow you to live longer and can help relieve symptoms the cancer is causing.
-Your doctor will try to achieve a balance between controlling your symptoms while minimizing toxic effects from treatment.
+Your doctor works to achieve a balance between controlling your symptoms while minimizing toxic effects from treatment.
 The aim is to help you live as well as possible for as long as possible.